Masa-Tech-777/Astra-CPU-Silencer-Extreme-Edition/README.md

 We are very sorry for the inconvenience caused to those who considered using the applications, as well as those who actually tried them.

 The issue has now been fixed.

-Please note that Astra CPU Silencer has already been submitted to Microsoft for review regarding a suspected false-positive detection by Microsoft Defender, and the review request was submitted approximately 10 hours ago.

-Astra CPU Silencer Extreme Edition has also been submitted to Microsoft for review regarding a separate suspected false-positive detection.
-However, this submission was made only very recently, so we kindly ask for a little more time for Microsoft to complete its review and update the relevant detection information.

 As a small gesture of apology, from 12:00 AM JST on Saturday until 11:59 PM JST on Sunday, both applications will be available at an additional 40% off the current sale price.